ilbers/isar/RECIPE-API-CHANGELOG.md

 This was never documented and never had practical relevance. `oci-archive` is the useful OCI image format that can be imported, e.g., by podman.

+### Control tee-supplicant userspace service usage

+Set `TEE_SUPPLICANT_IN_USERLAND` to 0 if you are using a kernel that supports `CONFIG_RPMB` and you only need the daemon for RPMB access.
+Default is 1, but this will eventually be changed to 0.
+Therefore, explicitly set the variable to 1 to stay compatible.